This post was originally published on May 7, 2023 and has been updated with helpful tips to make the recipe even better.

 There are many different ways to cook Chicken Adobo, but the most popular method involves simmering the chicken in a large skillet over medium heat in a mixture of soy sauce and vinegar, along with garlic, bay leaves, and black peppercorns.
 This method allows the flavors to meld together, and it results in a tender and juicy chicken that is packed with flavor.

 I prefer to use my Ninja Foodi pressure cooker.
 It helps to speed up the cooking time and results in a more tender and flavorful dish.
-It can all be made in one pot and cleanup is a breeze.
+It can all be made in one pot, and cleanup is a breeze.

 Serving Chicken Adobo